Operational

 Creative community value

 We establish community funds for every OnPath renewables project to ensure that the benefits are channelled back into the local community.
-The Middle Muir Wind Farm Community Fund currently receives £255,00 each year from the wind farm.
+When Middle Muir was commissioned, OnPath committed to an annual community benefit fund of £255,000 per year, index linked so the figure rises every year to keep pace with inflation.
 Grants are awarded to local voluntary organisations, community groups and environmental projects.

 How can your community benefit?